Economists agree on more than you think

 I argue that neither of these is true.
 When we poll elite economists on their views on salient policy questions, on most questions they have a consensus, but with low confidence in it.

 Second, convictions when held, are weak.
-On the median question, only 22% of those who side with the majority say that they do so “strongly”.
+On the median question, only about 20% of those who side with the majority say that they do so “strongly”.
 Most of them only merely “agree” with the top answer, undermining the idea that there is a strong consensus that resembles groupthink.
 Even on the top 5% questions where economists are the most sure3, 40% of them still say they merely agree.
 This is true even for questions where the academic consensus is exceptionally strong like whether the average investor can beat the market.

 The chart below plots all 629 questions by strength of consensus.
 A few familiar examples are labeled to give a sense of the scale.